Rhearajendra/purdue-cs193-fall-2024-homework-0-CS193HW0/index.md

+# Rhea Rajendra's First CS193 Homework
+- I like how we are learning CS tools & practices that will be helpful in the real-world when applying for jobs.
+- I like how the TA's explain things in an easy way.
+- I like how the assignments and quizzes are not too difficult and instructions are clear.
+- I like learning more about github since I never used it before.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.